kev-ms/factrory-fleet/docs/AppOnboarding.md

 * Docker image
   * Any Docker images from Docker Hub should be signed and from a trusted, known vendor.
   * "latest" tag should be avoided if possible.
+  * Use multi-stage Docker build process to reduce image size
+  * Do not run Docker images as root
+  * Do not publish Docker images to Docker Hub "free" due to rate limiting
 * App versioning
   * Implement app versioning and tag the images accordingly
 * Identify any unique app dependencies that are not built in with the cluster.